President Trump Said He Would Be Open to Immigration Reform

-President Trump told a group of lawmakers at the White House on Thursday that he would be open to supporting the 2013 Gang of Eight immigration bill, a bipartisan compromise that included a path to citizenship for undocumented immigrants, according to a Senator who was at the meeting.
+President Trump told a group of lawmakers at the White House on Thursday that he is open to reexamining the 2013 Gang of Eight immigration bill, a bipartisan compromise that included a path to citizenship for undocumented immigrants, according to a Senator who was at the meeting.

-Democratic Sen. Joe Manchin of West Virginia told reporters on Capitol Hill that in their meeting Trump said he was open to supporting the legislation.
+Democratic Sen. Joe Manchin of West Virginia told reporters on Capitol Hill that in their meeting Trump said he was open to reexamining the legislation.
 A spokesman confirmed Manchin made the comment to reporters.

 Shortly afterward, the White House walked back the President's statement, with White House spokesman Sean Spicer he does not support the Gang of Eight but encouraged similar cooperative efforts by Senators in the future.